47Cid/47Cid.github.io/_posts/2023-10-15-automated-chaos.md

 >if (header.magic_value == 0x12345678) goto terminate_now;

 This method by itself can be extremely powerful, such as mutating a string into valid [JPEG images](https://lcamtuf.blogspot.com/2014/11/pulling-jpegs-out-of-thin-air.html).
 You could also further enhance this by making use of [AFL Dictionaries](https://github.com/AFLplusplus/AFLplusplus/blob/stable/dictionaries/README.md) by generating a set of valid inputs to guide the mutation process.

-Lexical mutations involve modifying the input data while taking into account these specific values, like deleting, or substituting characters or tokens.
+Lexical mutations involve modifying the input data while taking into account these special values.

 ### Syntactic
 This is useful for fuzzing programs that require highly structured inputs such as interpreters and compilers[ [6] ].
 Additionally, you can think of this as feeding the target program input data that can find crashes "deeper" in the program.